rdeepak2002/reddit-place-script-2022/README.md

 ENV_C_START='["0"]'
 ```

-- ENV_PLACE_USERNAME is the username of the developer account
+- ENV_PLACE_USERNAME is an array of usernames of developer accounts
-- ENV_PLACE_PASSWORD is the password of the developer account
+- ENV_PLACE_PASSWORD is an array of the passwords of developer accounts
-- ENV_PLACE_APP_CLIENT_ID is the client id for the app / script registered with Reddit
+- ENV_PLACE_APP_CLIENT_ID is an array of the client ids for the app / script registered with Reddit
-- ENV_PLACE_SECRET_KEY is the secret key for the app / script registered with Reddit
+- ENV_PLACE_SECRET_KEY is an array of the secret keys for the app / script registered with Reddit
 - ENV_DRAW_X_START specifies the x position to draw the image on the r/place canvas
 - ENV_DRAW_Y_START specifies the y position to draw the image on the r/place canvas
-- ENV_R_START specifies which x position of the original image to start at while drawing it
+- ENV_R_START is an array which specifies which x position of the original image to start at while drawing it
-- ENV_C_START specifies which y position of the original image to start at while drawing it
+- ENV_C_START is an array which specifies which y position of the original image to start at while drawing it

 Note: Multiple fields can be passed into the arrays to spawn a thread for each one.